Data-Connexxus/.github/profile/Data-Tokenization.md

 Because we leverage tokenization internally we decided to make it a more formalized capability versus just some code that we potentially leverage.

+# Our Tokenization Guiding Principles
 - Our efforts are focused around providing a consistent means to process data and produce a consistent result.
+- Tokenization is configurable and tunable.
+Our initial work will be focused on creating SHA512 tokens, which are 128 bytes each. in future releases in 2025 e plan on enabling users to determine the cryptography level they wish to implement and use.
+-  Any data that is tokenized will ALWAYS be associated with applications and organizations as defined within the platform.
+This is intended to support consistency and extensibility for business or user needs.
-The tokenization is configurable and tunable.
-These capabilities can be used from the platform as an API or part of the application capabilities.
+- These capabilities can be used from the platform as an API or part of the application capabilities.
-- We have enhanced our data model to support the storage of what reference data was used and the tokens.
-We will not store all the metadata that was used to generate a specific token.
+- We have enhanced our data model to support the storage of what reference data was used and the tokens it built. *We will not store all the metadata that was used to generate a specific token.*

 # Key Content